targeted-and-troublesome/targeted-and-troublesome-crawler/README.md

-## Targeted and Troublesome: Tracking and Advertising on Children's Websites (S&P'24)
+## Targeted and Troublesome: Tracking and Advertising on Children's Websites (IEEE S&P'24)

 This repository contains the code for the paper titled [_Targeted and Troublesome: Tracking and Advertising on Children's Websites_](https://arxiv.org/abs/2308.04887) (to be presented at [IEEE S&P'24](https://sp2024.ieee-security.org/)).
 The paper investigates the prevalence of tracking and advertising on websites targeted at children.